persman96/katacoda-scenarios/dhall/intro.md

 # A brief introduction to Dhall

-Dhall is a programmable configuration language.
+Dhall is a programmable configuration language and can thought of as JSON + functions + types + imports.
 Which can be used either as the main configruation langugage or it can be converted to other common formats, such as, json, yaml, etc. This tutorial aims to teach you basic usage and an understanding of the advantages of using Dhall over other configuration langugages.

 ## Description
 <!---